byronka/minum/docs/getting_started/getting_started_part_4.md

 ```

 Here is the adjustment to the Book class, where we add a new endpoint for receiving
-data from the user as a POST request, and also now show the current values in the database:
+data from the user as a POST request, and also now show the current values in the database.
+This is at `src/main/java/org/example/myproject/Book.java`:

 ```java
 package org.example.myproject;